Some More QoS Basics

 Marking and policing are always active.
 If you apply marking on a traffic class, the marking bits are always modified.
 Likewise, the traffic in a policed class is always measured and different actions can be applied to conformant, excessive or violating traffic (assuming you have dual token bucket algorithm).
-You can find lots of details in my QoS Policing in Cisco IOS article.
+You can find lots of details in my QoS policing article.

 Shaping combines three activities: metering the traffic (identical to policing), queuing the excess traffic and releasing the queued traffic based on token bucket algorithm.
 The queuing part of shaping obviously happens only if the amount of traffic exceeds the configured capacity as measured by the token bucket algorithm, which allows some short-term bursts.

-You might want to read my Traffic Shaping in Cisco IOS article as well as very informative Policing versus Shaping article contributed by Jeremy @packetlife Stretch.
+You might want to read my traffic shaping article for more details.
 Also note that the Hierarchical Queuing Framework dramatically improved the Cisco IOS shaping behavior – packets are now released from the shaping queues at regular intervals, not in bucket-size bursts as before.

 Dropping could happen as part of policing (see above) or as part of congestion-avoidance mechanisms like Weighted Random Early Drop (WRED).
 WRED starts dropping random packets (in small quantities) only when the output queue gets long enough.
 The default dropping threshold depends on interface type and bandwidth; usually the interface has to experience significant bursts or sustained congestion for WRED to kick in.